-Install Web-Based Clients at a Command Prompt
+Install Web-based Clients at a Command Prompt

-1. Install the Historian server (on page 46).
-During the installation, in the Proficy Authentication page, select the Yes, I want to use Web-based Clients check box, and provide the Proficy Authentication server name and port number.
+Install the Historian server (on page 44).
+During the installation, in the Configure Web-based Clients page, select the Do you wish to continue configuring web-based clients check box, and provide the Proficy Authentication server and Configuration Hub server details.